medmabcf/White-Blood-Cell-Detection-Dataset/README.md

 - Monocyte (5)
 - Neutrophil (6)

-## Bounding Boxes
-A part of the dataset has been labeled with bounding boxes for white blood cell detection by types.

 ## Dataset Split
 The dataset has been split into train, test, and validation sets.